typelevel/cats/docs/monadtransformers/writert.md

 but you don't need to know what that means for it to be useful.

+@:callout(warning)

+`WriterT` interacts poorly with more powerful effect types that provide concurrent computation, such as Cats Effect's `IO` or fs2's `Stream`.
+You should instead use the concurrent data types provided by those libraries.

+@:@

 ## Composition

 `WriterT` can be more convenient to work with than using